j8r/dotfiles/README.md

 ## Setup

+- For a vanilla installation, generate a new SSH key

+`ssh-keygen -t ed25519`

+Then add `cat ~/.ssh/id_ed25519.pub` to GitHub.

 - Install ZIM:

 https://github.com/zimfw/zimfw#installation

+- Change the default shell of the user.

+`chsh -s $(which zsh)`

-- Clone the repository to the home directory:
+- Clone the repository to the home directory

 ```sh
 cd ~/